 USE CODE: UPFRONT to get a 10% discount* for paying upfront!

-* only applicable to local students undertaking online and blended delivery courses and is not to be used in conjunction with any other special or discounts.
+* only applicable to local students undertaking online and blended delivery qualifications and is not to be used in conjunction with any other special or discounts.
 This discount is not applicable to international students and short courses.

 Diploma – classroom delivery: Fees are billed on a monthly basis.